ministryofjustice/parliamentary-questions/README.md

 be run be executing the same command with the features folder as argument (i.e.
 `bundle exec rspec features`).
 Please refer to the [readme](https://github.com/ministryofjustice/parliamentary-questions/tree/dev/features) in the features folder for end-to-end tests implementation details.

+The Guard gem (https://guardgem.org/) is also installed and can be run via `bundle exec guard`.
+Currently the RuboCop, RSpec, Brakeman and LiveReload plugins are setup to run when guard detects a file system modification.

 # Emails
 Emails are sent using the [GOVUK Notify service](https://www.notifications.service.gov.uk).